 Factors affecting the availability of water include: the amount of the request, the size of the water supply, whether the source is ground water or surface water, the period of use, the proximity of prior water appropriators, the locations of recharge and discharge areas, possible water quality impacts caused by diversion of water, and probable long-term effects of climatic variation on local water supplies.

 In highly competitive settings or where hydrologic data are sparse, further exploratory drilling and data acquisition may be needed.
 The development of appropriate ground water models is generally required in highly competitive settings.
 In some critical cases, evaluations may require several years.
-The Appropriations Division drafts a recommendation to the State Engineer for approval, denial, or in some cases to hold all or part of an application in abeyance until sufficient information is available to support a definitive answer.
+The Appropriation Division drafts a recommendation to the State Engineer for approval, denial, or in some cases to hold all or part of an application in abeyance until sufficient information is available to support a definitive answer.
 The draft recommendation is submitted for review to “parties of record” who have expressed concern during the comment period.
-“Parties of record” may request information or an adjudicative hearing if they have further concerns over an application.
+“Parties of Record” may request information or an adjudicative hearing if they have further concerns over an application.

 Water Permit Applications